-The iPhone is a line of Internet and multimedia-enabled smartphones designed and marketed by Apple Inc. The first iPhone was introduced on January 9, 2007.
+The iPhone is a line of Internet and multimedia-enabled smartphones designed and marketed by Apple Inc. The first iPhone was introduced on January 9, 2007 and the latest iPhone generation announced on September 9, 2015 includes two models iPhone 6s and iPhone 6s Plus.
 An iPhone functions as a camera phone, including text messaging and visual voicemail, a portable media player, and an Internet client, with e-mail, web browsing, and Wi-Fi connectivity.
 The user interface is built around the device's multi-touch screen, including a virtual keyboard rather than a physical one.

 There have been four generations of iPhone hardware, and they have been accompanied by four major releases of iOS (formerly iPhone OS).
 The original iPhone established design precedents like screen size and button placement that have persisted through all models.
 The iPhone 3G brought 3G cellular network capabilities and A-GPS location.
 The iPhone 3GS brought a compass, faster processor, and higher resolution camera, including video.
 The iPhone 4 has two cameras for FaceTime video calling and a higher resolution display.
 It was released on June 24, 2010 in certain countries and is in the process of being released worldwide.

 Hardware - Screen and input: The screen is the dominant feature of the front of the iPhone, and is the main method of user interaction.
 The touchscreen is a 9 cm liquid crystal display (320×480 px at 6.3 px/mm, 163 ppi, HVGA) with scratch-resistant glass, and 18-bit color (rendering 262,144 colors).
 The capacitive touchscreen is designed for a bare finger, or multiple fingers for multi-touch sensing.